josiahb7308/apcsa-freedom-project/README.md

 ## Context
 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
 The "Freedom Project" for AP Computer Science A is a year-long project all about making anything using technology.

-For my project, I chose to independently study Kaboom in order to help me make a fun and simple game.
+For my project, I chose to independently study Kaboom in order to help me make a fun and simple game in which a player controlled character goes around collecting apples and you win once you get a certain amount of apples

 ## Links